Xilinx/PYNQ/docs/source/overlay_design_methodology/pynq_microblaze_subsystem.rst

 ``<PYNQ repository>/pynq/lib/pmod/pmod_als/src/pmod_als.c``

-First note that the ``pmod.h`` header file is included.
+First note that the `pynqmb` header files are included.

 .. code-block:: c

+   #include "spi.h"
+   #include "timer.h"
-   #include "pmod.h"
+   #include "circular_buffer.h"

-Some constants for commands are defined.
+Next, some constants for commands are defined.
 These values can be chosen properly.
 The corresponding Python code will send the appropriate command values to control the PYNQ MicroBlaze application.

 By convention, 0x0 is reserved for no command (idle, or acknowledged); then PYNQ MicroBlaze commands can be any non-zero value.